djhmateer/hugo-quickstart/content/posts/51 pale.md

 New US-05 added on day 1.

+## Condition

+After a bit less than 2 weeks in fermenter I cold crashed to 4 degrees for a few days, then transferred to the keg with no O2 (hopefully).
+Tasted very nice.

+FG: 1.010

+ABV: 4.2%

 ## Notes

 Working on process - going very well to take my time!

 I've got a lot of beer to make for parties!

 Don't forget to put the filter under the big metal filter for the pump.
 It worked this time, but would like the extra filtration.